 - How does your workplace (or industry) approach equity, diversity and inclusion?

 - Are there leaders in your field that come from historically marginalized groups,or that are a person of colour, queer, Indigenous, or another identity?

 - Who do you work closely with, or communicate with regularly?
 Who else would you recommend I talk to?

 - What resources (such as websites, industry associations, or organizations) should I research?

 - What is the most effective way to stay connected to current events and news particular to your industry?

 - Is graduate school necessary to prepare for or advance in this career?
 If so, which programs do you recommend?

 Closing the conversation

 Try to be aware of the time.
-If you notice time is passing quickly and you still have more questions, check-in with your interviewee about their schedule.
-They might be able to meet again or stay a little longer.
+If you notice time is passing quickly and you still have more questions, check in with your interviewee about their schedule.

 As you approach the end of your meeting, take a moment to thank your interviewee for their time.
 Let them know what stood out to you about what they shared and ask them if they have advice for what you should do next.
 This can also be targeted more specifically to your goals.
 For example, you could ask for tips about how to find a summer job in the field, if they know of any companies that are hiring, or for a recommendation about other people or resources you should connect with.